-- 1. Competence and professional development in practice (Non-maleficence) - Nutrition and dietetics practitioners shall: - a.
-Practice using an evidence-based approach within areas of competence, continuously develop and enhance expertise, and recognize limitations. - b.
+1. Competence and professional development in practice (Non-maleficence)

+- Practice using an evidence-based approach within areas of competence, continuously develop and enhance expertise, and recognize limitations. - b.
 Demonstrate in depth scientific knowledge of food, human nutrition and behavior. - c.
 Assess the validity and applicability of scientific evidence without personal bias. - d.
-Interpret, apply, participate in and/or generate research to enhance practice, innovation, and discovery. - e.
-Make evidence-based practice decisions, taking into account the unique values and circumstances of the patient/client and community, in combination with the practitioner's expertise and judgment. - f.
-Recognize and exercise professional judgment within the limits of individual qualifications and collaborate with others, seek counsel, and make referrals as appropriate. - g.
-Act in a caring and respectful manner, mindful of individual differences, cultural, and ethnic diversity. - h.
-Practice within the limits of their scope and collaborate with the inter-professional team.
+Interpret, apply, participate in and/or generate research to enhance practice, innovation, and discovery. - Make evidence-based practice decisions, taking into account the unique values and circumstances of the patient/client and community, in combination with the practitioner's expertise and judgment. - Recognize and exercise professional judgment within the limits of individual qualifications and collaborate with others, seek counsel, and make referrals as appropriate. - Act in a caring and respectful manner, mindful of individual differences, cultural, and ethnic diversity. - Practice within the limits of their scope and collaborate with the inter-professional team.

-2. Integrity in personal and organizational behaviors and practices (Autonomy)
+Integrity in personal and organizational behaviors and practices (Autonomy)